kimsappi/wolt/README.md

 ## Running the server
 There are 2 ways to run the API: Python and Docker.
 These instructions are for *NIX systems, other operating systems are available.

+### Option 0: Pre-deployed (limited time)
+The API is available for a limited time at https://gcr-vr4fnhk7fa-uc.a.run.app/

 ### Option 1: Python
 Requires Python 3 to be installed (e.g. `sudo apt-get install python3`).
 ```shell